LiuZhouJay/WBM_Ble/README.md

 2.When the device is connected to Bluetooth, it can send data to the gateway via Bluetooth

+3.Added ota upgrade code file.

+4.The file contains a Hex array file corresponding to.bin, which can be upgraded ota over Bluetooth.

+## problem

-3.After the device connects to the terminal through Bluetooth, the terminal provides a service interface that can modify the Bluetooth name and mac address of the terminal.
+1.After the device connects to the terminal through Bluetooth, the terminal provides a service interface that can modify the Bluetooth name and mac address of the terminal.
 However, some problems may occur during modification.

+2.Currently only hex array files of existing firmware can be upgraded